Why is taking care of our mental health important for our physical health?

 Simple, Affordable, and Effective Ways to Take Care of Your Mental Health

-Stay active.
 People mistake “being active” for exercising at a gym or going jogging.
-While those activities certainly help reduce anxiety and depression, being active could be as simple as cleaning the house, walking the dog, dancing, or doing anything that keeps the body in motion.
-It distracts the mind from burdensome thoughts and releases dopamine, the happy chemical we talked about earlier.
+While those activities certainly help reduce anxiety and depression, being active could mean; cleaning the house, walking the dog, dancing, or doing anything that keeps the body in motion.
+It distracts the mind from burdensome thoughts and releases dopamine – you remember that happy chemical we talked about earlier…

-Meditate.
-There’s a reason why you see this tip everywhere: it works.
-Meditation is an activity you can do anywhere, as long as it’s quiet.
+There’s a reason why you see this tip everywhere: it works!
+Meditation – an activity you can do (literally) anywhere (as long as it’s quiet.)
 The power of meditation lies in connecting mind and body in order to bring our attention to the present moment.
-By focusing on our breathing and letting go of thoughts instead of holding onto them, we can enter a deep state of relaxation and forget about out troubles for a while.
+By focusing on our breathing and letting go of thoughts, instead of holding onto them, we can enter a deep state of relaxation and forget about out troubles for a while.

 But what do we do when we’re worried about someone else?

-While it’s good to understand the mental and physical health connection within ourselves, we also need to remember this connection exists in everyone.
+While it’s good to understand the mental and physical health connection within us – we also need to remember this connection exists in everyone around us.